Building consent guidelines

 - decks with any part more than 1.5m above ground level

-Schedule 1 of the Building Act lists work that does not need a building consent.
+Schedule 1 of the Building Act lists building work that does not require a building consent.

 Work on new or existing kerb crossings and driveways.
 You will need to provide a range of information including gradients, crossfalls, widths and surfacing.